 Building a timber retaining wall is a good way to create a flat area in your landscape for a patio or flower bed, and it's sometimes necessary just to control erosion or to protect a small, existing structure or hardscape feature.
-When speaking of "timber" as opposed to the more generic term "wood," landscapers are usually speaking of recycled railroad ties or 6x6 pressure-treated lumber rather than 2x6 or 2x8 pressure-treated boards, which require posts for support.
+When speaking of "timber" as opposed to the more generic term "wood," landscapers are usually speaking of 6x6 pressure-treated lumber rather than 2x6 or 2x8 pressure-treated boards, which require posts for support.
 Timber is beefy enough to stand on its own, although it needs to be pinned together and supported with braces known as deadmen to effectively hold back dirt.

 If you intend to DIY your own timber retaining wall, plan on keeping the height below 3 feet.
 Most building authorities require a permit for anything higher than that, says Retaining Wall Companies.
 The permitting process involves a plan drawn up in conjunction with an engineer, and the wall likely needs deep postholes that may require heavy machinery to dig.
 A 3-foot wall is still a major home improvement project that's going to involve a lot of digging, shoveling and heavy lifting; you can do it yourself, but you'll definitely want the help of at least one other person.